 When you’re done, you can earn an IBM Explorer Badge.
-If you would like to participate, you can opt-in via the “My Account” link on the course start page.
+If you would like to participate, you can opt in using the “My Account” link on the course start page.

-When you finish this learning path, you should understand:
+When you finish this course, you should understand:

 - Cloud computing models

 - Cloud Foundry

 - Application scaling

 - Load testing

 - Cognitive APIs